-Returns an unsorted list of digraph vertices such that for each vertex in the list, there is a path [page 92] in Digraph from some vertex of Vertices to the vertex.
-In particular, since paths may have length zero, the vertices of Vertices are included in the returned list reachable_neighbours(Vertices, Digraph) -> Vertices reaching(Vertices, Digraph) -> Vertices reaching_neighbours(Vertices, Digraph) -> Vertices
+Returns an unsorted list of digraph vertices such that for each vertex in the list, there is a path [page 95] in Digraph from some vertex of Vertices to the vertex.
+In particular, since paths may have length zero, the vertices of Vertices are included in the returned list.

+reachable_neighbours(Vertices, Digraph) -> Vertices

-Returns an unsorted list of digraph vertices such that for each vertex in the list, there is a path [page 92] in Digraph of length one or more from some vertex of Vertices to the vertex.
-As a consequence, only those vertices of Vertices that are included in some cycle [page 92] are returned.
+Returns an unsorted list of digraph vertices such that for each vertex in the list, there is a path [page 95] in Digraph of length one or more from some vertex of Vertices to the vertex.
+As a consequence, only those vertices of Vertices that are included in some cycle [page 95] are returned.